NandanDesai/List-of-awesome-CS-YT-channels/README.md

 **The list**

-*Here is the list of some really good Youtube channels that produce some awesome Computer Science related content and some of them need more recognition than they are currently getting.
+*Here is the list. some of the channels need more recognition than they are currently getting.
 The list is in no particular order.*

 *  [DFIR.Science](https://www.youtube.com/user/dforensics):
 This channel is mostly related to security and forensics.
 They post tutorials and tech talks.